Looking to become a tattoo artist? For many, it’s an incredibly fulfilling career.

 Tattoo Best Practices

 To ensure the safety of clients and protect your future as a tattoo artist, you need to be confident when it comes to best practices.
-You’ll become CPR certified and Bloodborne Pathogen certified.
+You’ll become Bloodborne Pathogen certified.

 Take a deep dive into cross-contamination and how to prevent it.
 And you’ll become aware of sanitation and safety practices when it comes to tattoo shops.